abinit/abinit/INSTALL_EasyBuild.md

 In the previous example we used one of the official easyconfig files shipped with the EasyBuild package.
 There are cases, however, in which we need to perform a customized build.
-For example, we may want to compile the latest stable version of ABINIT recently released, use a different release, or maybe we need to activate configuration options that are not present in the official file.
+For example, we may want to compile the latest stable version of ABINIT recently released, or use a different release, or maybe we just need to activate configuration options that are not present in the official file.
 In this case, we can simply copy the original easyconfig file, change it according to our needs and finally pass this customized file to the `eb` script.